-Lincoln Park Housing Commission is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of July 14th, 2020, Lincoln Park Housing Commission has 1 waiting lists that are open now or opening soon.
+Lincoln Park Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 21st, 2021, Lincoln Park Housing Commission has 1 waiting lists that are open now or opening soon.

 Lincoln Park Housing Commission serves Lincoln Park.